peterjlee/asc-ImageJ-VickersHardness/README.md

 <p>This ImageJ macro:
 <br />1: Uses Feret axes to measure the Vickers Hardness values from diamond indents taken with known loads and adds them to an open Results table.
 <p><img src="/images/HV-indent_with_FeretAxes_111x104.jpg" alt="Example of HV diamond indent with Feret axes." width="111" height="104" /></p>
-<br />2: Optionally measure Meyer harndess and SI alternatives.
+<br />2: Optionally measures Meyer hardness and SI alternatives.
 <br />3: Estimates the Yield Strength from the HV values.
 <br />4: Optionally draws the Feret axes or area-fits on the selected image.</p>
 <p><img src="/images/HV-macro_options_452x319.png" alt="Options dialog for HV macro." width="452" height="319" /></p>